-In the early 1800s, a family by the name of Bell moved to the Red River bottomland in Robertson County, Tennessee.
-They settled in a community that later became known as Adams.
-It is there that they prospered and became respected members of the community and pillars of the local church.
+In the early 1800s, a family by the name of Bell moved to the Red River bottomland in Tennessee.
+Subsequently, the family settled in a community that later became known as Adams.
+It’s there that the Bells prospered and became respected members of the community.

-As time went on, the Bells began to hear more strange noises.
-Only this time, they sounded like faint, whispering voices–too weak to understand–but sounded like a feeble old woman crying or singing hymns.
-The encounters escalated, and the Bells’ youngest daughter, Betsy, began experiencing physically brutal encounters with the entity.
-Eventually, the wrath of the poltergeist settled on John Bell and the “witch” severely physically assaulted him for two years.
+The phenomena escalated, the sounds of faint whispering voices occurred in many places around the farmhouse.
+Even more bizarre, what sounded like a feeble old woman crying, or singing hymns, was heard more than once.
+The encounters escalated, and the Bells’ youngest daughter, Betsy, began experiencing physical, brutal attacks by the entity.
+Betsy frequently had her hair pulled, was flung around, often pinched, severely scratched, and regularly stuck with pins.
+At times she was even beaten.
+Eventually, the wrath of the poltergeist focused on John Bell Sr. and the “witch” physically assaulted him for over two years.

-After three weeks, the “spirit” bade farewell, promising to visit John Bell’s most direct descendant in 107 years.
+After three weeks, the Spirit bade farewell, promising to visit John Bell’s most direct descendant in 107 years.
 The year would have been 1935, and the closest direct living descendant of John Bell was Charles Bailey Bell, a physician in Nashville.
 No surprisingly, the witch never returned.